-Regardless of the purpose behind the corporate fundraiser, there are a number of considerations your team will need to review in order to make the most of your corporate fundraising campaign.
+Regardless of the purpose behind a corporate fundraiser, there are a number of considerations your team will need to review in order to make the most of your corporate fundraising campaign.
 Below are some basic guidelines that may help you in your planning efforts.
-You may want to refer to our fundraising tips for more detailed guidelines to help your organization maximize fundraising results.

 One of the first principles associated with corporate fundraising is identifying how much money you intend to raise, and what budget and resources you have (or need) to accomplish your goals.
 Run your fundraiser like a small business.
 Create a written project plan that spells out goals and outlines roles and responsibilities.
 Assign motivated individuals into managing roles and equip them with the tools to do a great job.